getindata/terraform-gke-helm-atlantis/README.md

 ---

-Terraform module for managing Atlantis
+Terraform module for managing Atlantis on GKE Cluster

 Additionally, this module generates the configuration for Atlantis and uses this configuration in deployment